On average people sell their property once every seven years. If you have 1,000 homes in an area there is a possible 140 homes for sale in that year.

 - Work in a local cafe; for an hour each day

 - Be presented in the local supermarket

 Be non-threatening and service-orientated.
-Repetition and consistency is the key.
+Repetition and consistency are the key.
 Be patient.
 People will call you when you are ready.
-Always be yourself and deal with people in a consistent and authentic manner.
+Always be yourself and deal with people consistently and authentically.
 People will appreciate it and be attracted to you.

 How well do you know your farm area?

-- What are the number of total active listings in the market
+- What is the number of total active listings in the market

 - Compared to last year

-- Total number of listings sold previous month
+- Total number of listings sold the previous month

 - Average price